 Step 4.
 Click "Continue" and create an account on CCC if you have not done so.
 After signing in, you will be asked to provide some details about your research work, e.g., your name and contact information, article title, journal and the publisher you plan to submit your work to.

 Step 5.
 Finally you will arrive at this page - an e-version agreement that consists of your license details and the terms and conditions provided by the publisher and CCC.
-With this agreement, you are now free to reuse part of this article in your research work.
+With this agreement, you are now permitted to reuse part of this article in your research work.
 Note that you may be required to submit this agreement along with your article submission.

 Major publishers all define their guidelines regarding how to request a permission to reuse their copyrighted content.
 Visit the guideline of individual publishers for details:

 Research students may come across copyright issues when working on their thesis project.
 On one hand, they may include copyright materials in their thesis, such as a quote from a journal article, an image from a website, or reuse the material from their own journal publication, in which the copyright may have been transferred to the publisher.
 On the other hand, students may also wish to publish journal articles that are resulted from the research done in their thesis.
 In either situation, students need to deal with copyright issues.
 Here are some suggestions: